The degree of the dormant operatic locus: Introduction

 For several years, since my first observation in 2006, I had lost interest in pursuing or publishing the set of ideas presented here.
-I am deeply indebted to Shinichi Mochizuki for suggesting that my conjectural formula be published, also for many conversations around this subject and for his invitation to spend some time at RIMS.
+I am deeply indebted to Shinichi Mochizuki for suggesting that my conjectural formula be published, and also for many conversations around this subject and for his invitation to spend some time at the Research Institute for Mathematical Sciences (RIMS), Kyoto.
 I would also like to thank Akio Tamagawa for numerous conversations around many topics of common interest.
 I am also grateful to RIMS for providing hospitality and an excellent working environment.

+I also thank the anonymous referee for a careful and diligent reading of this paper, pointing out a number of deficiencies of the earlier version of this paper, correcting many typos and providing the reference \citep{marian07}.
+The referee's effort has led to an enormous improvement in the readability of this paper.
+Thanks are also due to Brian Conrad for his support and his patience (as an editor) in dealing with the long delays (on my part) in completing revision(s) of this manuscript.